 This scathing late-sixties satire from Jean-Luc Godard is one of cinema’s great anarchic works.

-Determined to collect an inheritance from a dying relative, a bourgeois couple (Mireille Darc and Jean Yanne) journey across the French countryside while civilization crashes and burns around them (featuring a justly famous sequence in which the camera tracks along a seemingly endless traffic jam).
+Determined to collect an inheritance from a dying relative, a bourgeois couple, Corinne (Mireille Darc) and Roland (Jean Yanne) journey across the French countryside in their Facel convertible to the rural town of Oinville while civilisation crashes and burns around them – featuring one of the most famous shots in cinema in which the camera tracks along a seemingly endless traffic jam for ten minutes or so.

 Weekend is a surreally funny and disturbing call for revolution and a depiction of society reverting to savagery.
 It’s also the last film the director made before France was seized by the student uprising and general strike of May 1968.